Freeman Dyson: Quantum physics and prime numbers

 Dyson and Hugh Montgomery discovered an intriguing connection between quantum physics and Montgomery's pair correlation conjecture about the zeros of the zeta function.
-The primes 2, 3, 5, 7, 11, 13, 17, 19,… are described by the Riemann zeta function, and Dyson had previously developed a description of quantum physics based on m by m arrays of totally random numbers.
+The primes 2, 3, 5, 7, 11, 13, 17, 19,... are described by the Riemann zeta function, and Dyson had previously developed a description of quantum physics based on m by m arrays of totally random numbers.
 Montgomery and Dyson discovered that the eigenvalues of these matrices are spaced apart in exactly the same manner as Montgomery conjectured for the nontrivial zeros of the zeta function.
 Andrew Odlyzko has verified the conjecture on a computer, using his Odlyzko–Schönhage algorithm to calculate many zeros.

-There are in nature one, two, and three dimensional quasicrystals.
+There are in nature one, two, and three-dimensional quasicrystals.
 Mathematicians define a quasicrystal as a set of discrete points whose Fourier transform is also a set of discrete points.
 Odlyzko has done extensive computations of the Fourier transform of the nontrivial zeros of the zeta function, and they seem to form a one-dimensional quasicrystal.
 This would in fact follow from the Riemann hypothesis.

 Rank of a partition

-In number theory and combinatorics rank of a partition of a positive integer is a certain integer associated with the partition.
+In number theory and combinatorics, the rank of an integer partition is a certain integer associated with the partition.
 Dyson introduced the concept in a paper published in the journal Eureka.
 It was presented in the context of a study of certain congruence properties of the partition function discovered by the mathematician Srinivasa Ramanujan.

 Crank of a partition

-In number theory, the crank of a partition is a certain integer associated with the partition in number theory.
+In number theory, the crank of a partition is a certain integer associated with the partition.
 Dyson first introduced the term without a definition in a 1944 paper in a journal published by the Mathematics Society of Cambridge University.
 He then gave a list of properties this yet-to-be-defined quantity should have.
 In 1988, George E. Andrews and Frank Garvan discovered a definition for the crank satisfying the properties Dyson had hypothesized.